 Push the groover slowly along the seamline (Fig. 8).
 Watch the thin edge on the front wheel carefully, making certain that it stays in the seamline (Fig. 8).
 Continue the groove until the front wheel approaches the wall.
 Raise the pivoting handle to remove the blade from the seam (Fig. 9), and release the trigger to turn off the power.
 Allow the motor to fully stop before removing the groover from the seam.
 At the wall, some seamline will remain ungrooved, and this must also be grooved using a hand groover.

 HAND GROOVER:

 For starter grooves or short seams, such as doorways, a hand groover is needed (Fig. 11 - sold separately).
-Using a straight edge as a guide, position the hand groover to cut the seam in the exact center.
+The starter groove must be formed over the center of the seam.
+The Crain No. 957